lmoureaux/CovarianceFits/README.md

 You will need `git` and Python >= 3.9 installed, as well as `virtualenv` and `pip`.
 In addition, the [YODA](https://yoda.hepforge.org/) Python bindings are needed to import YODA files.
-If you have access to CERN's `cvmfs`, any recent LCG environment can be used.
+If you have access to CERN's `cvmfs`, any recent LCG environment can be used (LCG 104 is known to work).
 They can be activated by sourcing the script at `/cvmfs/sft.cern.ch/lcg/views/LCG_<version>/<platform>`.

 1. Clone the repository: